IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 *Assess what sort of diagrams would be most helpful.*

-On-chain code explanation
+Plutus Tx Validator Code
 -----------------------------

 With the on-chain code (the scripts from the EUTXO model), we have a script address in addition to public key addresses.
 Outputs can sit at such a script address, and if a transaction tries to consume such an output, the script is executed.
 The transaction is only valid if the script succeeds.

 If a node receives a new transaction, it validates it before accepting it into its mempool and eventually into a block.
 For each input of the transaction, if that input happens to be a script address, the corresponding script is executed.
 If the script does not succeed, the transaction is invalid and does not get completed.

 Plutus Core